 Through Yoga Alliance, which certifies schools of yoga and ensures continuing education requirements are maintained, Jennifer has achieved registered yoga teacher status at the 500 hour level (RYT-500) with advanced training in hatha yoga.
 In addition, she has also obtained experienced registered yoga teacher status at the 200 hour level (E-RYT-200) with well over 1,000 hours of teaching yoga to students and counseling clients over the years.
 With the experienced designation, she is a

 Yoga Alliance Continuing Education Provider for the 200-hour teaching training level.
 She is happy to continue to provide educational opportunities to all students of yoga and now with the addition of certified hours to students in a training program and for continuing education credits.
-Jennifer has also been trained in basic Ayurveda, yoga nidra, and restorative yoga to broaden her techniques that she offers her students and counseling clients.
+Jennifer has also been trained in Embodied Lab's applied polyvagal theory in therapeutic yoga (trauma-informed), basic Ayurveda, yoga nidra, and restorative yoga to broaden her techniques that she offers her students and counseling clients.

 Basics of Yoga: